 National Board Dental Examination (NBDE) Requirements

-- Applicants must have passed NBDE Parts I and II.
+- Applicants must have passed NBDE Parts I and II or the Integrated NBDE.

 - Official NBDE score reports must be submitted via the ADEA CAAPID application.

 Advanced Dental Admissions Test (ADAT)

 - ADAT scores are accepted and will be considered, but are not required for admission to the program.

 - Two Letters of Evaluation in English are required from dentists who can attest to the applicant’s character, conduct and professional ability.
 At least one of the letters must be from a dentist who is full-time faculty at a dental school.

 - Letters must be no more than six months old and are accepted through the ADEA CAAPID system.